Part Design Suggestions

 These are the same parts.
 The dimensions are slightly different but the location of holes relative to each other and their diameters are exactly the same.

-Tolerance may lead to cases where a part does not work in a design with that part (for example when the material is too weak or an uneven surface does not work).
+Tolerance is a running experiment!
+We are aware that tolerance may lead to cases where a part does not work in a design with that part (for example when the material is too weak or parts overlap).
 Le’s see if this really emerges and how big an issue it will be.
-Trikka is open research.
+Ikego is open research.
 Research with us.

 _